p9436/nextjs13-ssr-paginator/README.md

 }
 ```

-# Use Pagination Helper in server:
+# Utilize the Pagination Helper on the server:

 ```typescript
 // lib/user.service.ts